-A provision for warranties is recognized when the underlying products or goods are sold.
-The amount of the provision is based on historical warranty data and a weighting of all possible outflows against their associated probabilities.
+A warranty provision is recognized when products or goods, for which the warranty was granted, are sold.
+The amount of the provision is based on historical warranty data and on a weighted average of all possible outflows connected with warranty claims against their associated probabilities.